St Mark's C.E (A) Primary School - Organisations

 How will we be involved in the decisions about the learning of our children and young people?

-St. Mark’s has an Open Door Policy and parents are welcome to speak to staff at mutually agreed times either face to face or by telephone.
+St Mark’s has an open door policy and parents are welcome to speak to staff at mutually agreed times either face to face or by telephone.
 Members of the Senior Leadership Team and the home school links worker are available at the beginning and end of the school day.
+Regular newsletters are sent home via Class Dojo to keep parents informed.
+Parent consultation meetings are held each term and there is an annual report on your child’s achievement.
+Parents of children with SEND are specifically invited to discuss their child's progress every term, but they can also arrange meetings with the class teacher or SENDCO at any time.

 What do I do if I want to make a complaint?

-Most complaints can be resolved informally or by making an appointment at the school office to see the class teacher, Head of School or Executive Head Teacher.
+Most complaints can be resolved informally or by making an appointment at the school office to see the class teacher, Head Teacher or Deputy Head Teacher.
+Complaints will be dealt according to the school’s complaints policy.
+A copy of this can be found on the school website or via the school office.

-What other support Is available to parents and how can I contact them?
+What other support is available to parents and how can I contact them?

 SEND Information, advice and Support Services is a service which provides free, accurate, impartial, confidential, information, advice and support relating to special educational needs and disability (SEND) for parents/carers, children and young people 0-25 yrs.